cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/ssr/supported-features.md

 #### Caching and Data Revalidation

-Revalidation and `next/cache` are supported on Cloudflare Pages, and can use various bindings.
+Revalidation and `next/cache` are supported on Cloudflare Pages and can use various bindings.
 For more information, see our [caching documentation](/pages/framework-guides/nextjs/ssr/caching/).